QuaSi-Software/Documentation/docs/resie_input_file_format.md

     900;   0.929535186
     ...
 ```
 - `datestamp`: A datetime stamp in a user-defined format (first coloumn) along with the data (second column), optionaly with a time zone if DST are included.
-The `time_zone` has to be given in the IANA (Internet Assigned Numbers Authority) format, also known as tz identifier.
+The `time_zone` has to be given in the IANA format, also known as tz identifier.
 A list is provided [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 If no time zone is given, the datetime stamp is assumend to be local standard time without daylight savings!
 Note that leap days will be filtered out in order to be consistent with weather files.
 ```csv
     # time_definition: 	datestamp
     # timestamp_format: dd.mm.yyyy HH:MM